search

 • Staleness – Google’s systems attempt to prevent situations where URLs are no longer relevant in the index.

-Furthermore, broader events such as moving a site to a new domain can lead to an increase in crawl demand to re-index new URL content.
+Broader events, such as migrating to a new domain, can also trigger an increase in crawl demand as Google re-indexes the new URLs.

 Factors Affecting Crawl Budget